TallaBotChain/botchain-example-service/README.md

 Since any transaction on Ethereum network consumes a certain amount of gas, the user should have both BOT tokens and ETH.

 You can get some Kovan Ether for free using [this faucet](https://gitter.im/kovan-testnet/faucet).

+### Wallet

+This example provides following wallet features:
+* Balance of ETH and BOTC tokens
+* Transfer of BOTC tokens

 ### Security considerations